dingusdev/dingusppc/zdocs/developers/misc.md

 | 0xC    | Configuration 3          | Configuration 3           |
 | 0xF    |                          | Reserve FIFO Byte (Cfg 2) |

-# SWIM 3

-The SWIM 3 (Sanders-Wozniak integrated machine 3) is the floppy drive disk controller.
-As can be inferred by the name, the SWIM III chip is the improvement of a combination of floppy disk driver designs by Steve Wozniak (who worked on his own floppy drive controller for early Apple computers) and Wendell B. Sander (who worked on an MFM-compatible IBM floppy drive controller).

-The SWIM chip is resided on the logic board physically and is located at IOBase + 0x15000 in the device tree.
-It sits between the I/O controller and the floppy disk connector.
-Its function is to translate the I/O commands to specialized signals to drive the floppy disk drive, i.e. disk spinning speed, head position, phase sync, etc.

-Unlike its predecessor, it allowed some DMA capability.

-The floppy drives themselves were provided by Sony.

-Some New World Macs do have a SWIM 3 driver present, but this normally goes unused due to no floppy drive being connected.

 # NVRAM

 Mac OS relies on 8 KB of NVRAM at minimum to run properly.
 It's usually found at IOBase (ex.: 0xF3000000 for Power Mac G3 Beige) + 0x60000.